metafacture/metafacture.github.io/getting-started.md

 }
 ```

 To use Fix you would declare `metafix` instead of `metafacture-io` as in the example above.
-Note that `metafix` is not published to maven central but only to [github releases](https://github.com/metafacture/metafacture-fix/releases).
+Since the beginning of Metafacture Fix is part of Metafacture Core and therefore also available via Maven Central.

 Occasionally, we publish snapshot builds on [Sonatype OSS Repository](https://oss.sonatype.org/index.html#nexus-search;gav~org.metafacture~~~~~kw,versionexpand).
 The version number is derived from the branch name.
 Snapshot builds from the master branch always have the version `master-SNAPSHOT`.
 We also provide sometimes pre releases as github packages.